lvnhmd/ni_robots/README.txt

 --------------------------------------------------------------------------------------------------------------------
-For design coinsiderations and assuptions please refer to DesignConsiderations.pdf
+For design considerations and assumptions please refer to DesignConsiderations.pdf